 Keto Banana Cream Pie

-An classic cream filled pie turned keto.
-This keto banana cream pie has a smooth, creamy banana flavored filling that is made without any bananas.
-It sits on top a crispy shortbread keto pie crust and topped with velvety whipped cream.
+A classic cream pie gone keto.
+This banana cream pie has a smooth, creamy banana flavored filling made without any bananas.
+It sits on top of a crispy shortbread pie crust and is topped with velvety whipped cream.

 Keto Pie Crust Ingredients